 When selecting an international payroll supplier, knowing your supplier, agreeing your scope of services and agreeing your scope extension period is all paramount to your future success.

 We have said much in this paper about employee volumes and knowing your overall strategy and overall growth before selecting an international payroll partner.
 We know that companies, whether they be new start-ups or established businesses expanding their global footprint, are looking for a partner to support their expansion journey who have detailed country knowledge they can share, rather than a standard scope of services.

 The need to expand internationally compliantly is as important as the need to ensure that all employees are paid correctly.
 Therefore, the need to be diligent in the selection of your supplier during a time of professional vulnerability should drive you to select an international payroll supplier with the global knowledge required to guide you to success.

-Scott Johns is a Commercial Manager at UnaTerra.
-In his role he manages UnaTerra’s global network of ICP’s as well as assisting on the roll out of new services.
-He has worked in the International Expansion service sector all of his career and has delivered services for many significant clients for some of the main service providers in the industry Scott is a big rugby fan and loves nothing more than having a few drinks with friends while watching his home country Wales play.
+Scott Johns is Head of Relationships at UnaTerra.
+In his role he manages UnaTerra’s global network experts.
+He has worked in the International Expansion service sector all of his career and has delivered services for many significant clients for some of the main service providers in the industry.
+Scott is a big rugby fan and loves nothing more than having a few drinks with friends while watching his home country Wales play.